 Species more common to the Atlantic coastal plain can also be found growing in Headlands’ sand dunes.
 Sea rocket, beach pea, seaside spurge, beach grass, and purple sand grass – all rare in Ohio – persist on the dunes.
 Both the park and preserve display the best example of a lakeshore sand dune community in the state.

 Part of this unique environment, both common and rare wildlife become a showcase.
 Headlands Beach State Park is one of Ohio’s premier birding locations.
 Lake birds, shorebirds, and raptors take advantage of the park’s mix of habitats positioned along Lake Erie’s shoreline.
 Further, rare bird sightings are almost common here.
 Other wildlife, such as red fox, raccoon, and white-tailed deer, are commonly spotted.
 In late summer, monarch butterflies drift across the lake and find respite within the park.
 Large accumulations of these amazing insects are often seen covering trees within the park on cool mornings in late August and September.

 Geologic Guidebook: Parks in the Lake Erie Region

 Contact & Hours

-Park Hours: One half hour before sunrise and one half hour after sunset.
-Visitors are permitted to actively engage in legitimate recreational activities outside these hours.
+Park Hours: One half hour before sunrise to one half hour after sunset.
+See rules about legitimate recreational activities.
 If you have questions, call the park office.